College journalist

 Want to reach out?

-I'm currently looking for internships for summer 2026 and always hoping to connect with others that are in - or are also trying to break into - the journalism and sports industries.
+I'm currently looking for internships for summer 2027 and always hoping to connect with others that are in - or are also trying to break into - the journalism industry.
 Feel free to contact me via email, and check out my other social media platforms for more content.